Shepherdess Camp

 Ask A Veterinarian

 Have you ever wanted to ask a veterinarian about your sheep questions?
 This session is an opportunity to satisfy your curiosity!
-Dr. Nora McLaughlin from Cashton Veterinary Clinic will talk about some of the most common areas of care she comes across for homestead flocks – hoof care, minerals, deworming, and lambing.
+Our local vet will talk about some of the most common areas of care she comes across for homestead flocks – hoof care, minerals, deworming, and lambing.
 Then we’ll take questions from the group.
 Learn what you can do to manage the health of your flock, measures you can take before you call the vet, and when it is time to ask the professionals for help.

 Ewetopia Fiber Mill Tour + Washing & Skirting Class